GeoscienceAustralia/HiQGA.jl/ASEG_Hobart_Workshop_2024/README.md

 Simply run within Julia, or an IDE like Julia/VSCode, the files in numbered order for `synthetic/`.
 Remember to change any file paths to your local disk!

 Please note that the `UDF_deterministic/` and `UDF_probabilistic/` directories use MPI and 1,000s of cores.
 The `submit.sh` scripts for `qsub`/PBS on the Gadi cluster, as well as diagnostic output from HiQGA is included in these directories.
-These two directories only require you run the 01, 02 and 04 scripts to plot pre-run results.
+These two directories only require you run within Julia, the 01, 02 and 04 scripts to plot pre-run results.
 However, for the probabilistic inversions, the full posteriors are too large to provide here.
 Again, remember to change any file paths to your local disk.

 The directory
 ```